Breast cancer Q and A

 Q. Will taking hormone replacement therapy (HRT) increase my risk of breast cancer?

-Women who have been taking a combined formulation of HRT (oestrogen plus progestogen) should review their treatment with their doctor if they have not already done so.
-Combined HRT can still be used as a short-term treatment for severe menopausal symptoms, for instance to relieve hot flushes, but treatment needs to be reviewed with your doctor regularly — at least every 6 months.
+MHT can still be used as a short-term treatment for moderate to severe menopausal symptoms, for instance to relieve hot flushes, but treatment needs to be reviewed with your doctor regularly — at least every 6 months.

 Q. Are there different types of breast cancer?